luxfi/docs/network/docs/tooling/cli-guides/setup-a-devnet.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
-description: This page demonstrates how to setup a Devnet of cloud-based validators using the Lux-CLI.
+description: This page demonstrates how to setup a Devnet of cloud-based validators using the Lux CLI.
-pagination_label: Setup a Devnet of Cloud-Based validators using Lux-CLI
+pagination_label: Setup a Devnet of Cloud-Based validators using Lux CLI
 sidebar_label: Setup a Devnet
 sidebar_position: 8
 ---

-# Setup a Devnet Using Lux-CLI
+# Setup a Devnet Using Lux CLI

-This page demonstrates how to setup a Devnet of cloud-based validators using Lux-CLI, and deploy a VM into it.
+This page demonstrates how to setup a Devnet of cloud-based validators using Lux CLI, and deploy a VM into it.

 Devnets (Developer Networks) are isolated lux networks deployed on the cloud.
 Similar to local networks